Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 Step #4: Check for any warning signs.

-Before you continue to apply the below home remedies and strategies, you should make sure there is no worrisome feature with your anxiety:
+Before you continue to apply the below home remedies and strategies, you should make sure there is no problematic feature with your anxiety:

 If you experience any of the below symptoms or signs, consult your doctor immediately: